-Luxurious and lightweight, Tracksmith 2:09 Mesh is made in Switzerland for elite performance.
+Luxurious and lightweight, Tracksmith 2:09 Mesh is made for elite performance.

 Inspired by Cornell’s sashing ceremony that dates back to the late 1800’s where runners earned their stripe for scoring at the league championship.